demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 #### Human Readable Output

->'The machine learning exclusions with IDs ['123456'] was successfully deleted.'
+>'The machine learning exclusions with IDs '123456' was successfully deleted.'

+### cs-falcon-search-ml-exclusion

+***
+Get a list of ML exclusions by specifying their IDs, value, or a specific filter.

+#### Base Command

 ### cs-falcon-search-ml-exclusion